1st Workshop on Big Software In-Vivo Analytics (SoVivA'17)

 SUBMISSION & PUBLICATION

-Authors are invited to submit original, previously unpublished research papers (full papers of 10 pages including references and appendices, and short or position papers of 5 pages) following ESEC guidelines.
-All papers must be prepared using ACM Proceedings Template and be submitted electronically in PDF using the EasyChair submission system .
+Authors are invited to submit original, previously unpublished full research papers (full papers of 10 pages including references and appendices) as well as short or position papers (of 5 pages) following ESEC guidelines.

 Each paper will be reviewed by at least 3 PC members.
 The selection of papers will be made based on the suitability of the topic for the workshop, the originality of the research and the technical quality and soundness of the approach.
-We intend to publish the workshop proceedings in the ACM Digital Library.
+We intend to publish the workshop proceedings in the ACM Digital Library (Only full papers will be included).

 At least one author of an accepted paper must register and participate in the workshop.
 Registration is subject to the terms, conditions and procedure of the main ESEC/FSE conference to be found on their website: http://esec-fse17.uni-paderborn.de/